 Exposures to counterparties in respect of derivative instruments are calculated using marked to market valuations and counterparty limits are inclusive of any such exposures.
-Note 27 in the Society's Annual Report and Accounts 2020 provides full details on the Society's use of these instruments.
+Note 25 in the Society's Annual Report and Accounts 2021 provides full details on the Society's use of these instruments.

-The following table shows the breakdown of the Society's liquid assets by maturity and Fitch rating as at 31 December 2020 under the Standardised Approach; none of these exposures are impaired or past due and all of the exposures are to UK institutions.
+The following tables show the breakdown of the Society's liquid assets by maturity and Fitch rating under the Standardised Approach; none of these exposures are impaired or past due and all of the exposures are to UK institutions.